Experiment in Terror: Reception

-On review aggregator Rotten Tomatoes, the film has an approval rating of 100% based on 7 reviews, with an average score of 8.40/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 100% based on 8 reviews, with an average score of 8.40/10.
+It has been shown on the Turner Classic Movies show Noir Alley with Eddie Muller.

 Awards

-Ross Martin was nominated for a 1963 Golden Globe Award for Best Supporting Actor.
+Ross Martin was nominated for a 1963 Golden Globe Award for Best Supporting Actor at the 20th Golden Globe Awards.